 Explore Whidbey Island For an Escape That Feels So Far Away

 Here are some of the top things to see and do in the island’s three regions.
 (Check for road alerts and bridge work before you go, and call or go online to confirm the availability of specific attractions and services such as fuel, lodging, restaurants, seasonal events and gatherings.)

 South Whidbey Island

-Langley’s downtown is home to about a half-dozen art galleries, including the Whidbey Art Gallery (which has a sculpture garden and a staff of nearly 40 island artists) and Callahan’s Firehouse Studio & Gallery (pictured above), where renowned artist Callahan Campbell McVay sells decorative glass and offers glass-blowing classes (reservations recommended).
+Langley’s downtown is home to about a half-dozen art galleries, including the Whidbey Art Gallery (which has a sculpture garden and a staff of nearly 40 island artists) and Callahan’s Firehouse Studio & Gallery, where artist Callahan Campbell McVay sells decorative glass and offers glass-blowing classes (reservations recommended).
 The Seawall Park beach has views across Saratoga Passage, while Langley’s marina is popular for kayak launches.

 Kayak rentals and tours are available in south Whidbey, including nighttime bioluminescence-viewing excursions.
 The 2-mile stretch of driftwood-covered sand at Double Bluff Beach follows the base of two massive bluffs and offers views stretching out to Mount Rainier.
-It is also a popular shellfish-harvesting spot (get a license and gear at Ace Hardware in Freeland) and off-leash dog area.
+It is also a popular shellfish-harvesting spot (a license and gear is available in Freeland).
+There is also an off-leash dog area.

 Central Whidbey Island

 When Congress established Ebey’s Landing as the first National Historical Reserve in 1978, it ensured that the 17,500-acre area encompassing Coupeville, Penn Cove, and Fort Ebey and Fort Casey state parks would retain its historic character in perpetuity.
 History lives throughout the district, particularly along Coupeville’s waterfront, where false-front buildings from the late 19th century are now restaurants, cafes, galleries and gift shops.

 Try hiking the Bluff Loop Trail, accessible at Ebey’s Beach.
 You can choose between a walk along the beach or a moderately strenuous climb up the bluff overlooking Admiralty Inlet.
 The two paths form a 3.5-mile loop, which you can also access from Sunnyside Cemetery via Ebey’s Prairie Ridge Trail.
 Fort Ebey State Park offers about 35 more miles of hiking trails (including another Bluff Trail), 51 campsites and a never-used gun battery established to help defend Puget Sound during World War II.

 The attractions at Fort Casey Historical State Park include 10-inch coastal artillery guns and a 1903-built lighthouse.
 (Consider purchasing a Discover Pass to avoid multiple state park day-use fees.)
 Central Whidbey’s lodging options consist primarily of small inns.

 North Whidbey Island